GSNorCal Volunteer Essentials

 Helping Girls Reach Their Financial Goals

-The Girl Scout Cookie Program is so well known in communities.
-It’s likely that your girls will already know a bit about it and want to get out there to start selling as soon as possible.
-But it’s important that the girls have a clear plan and purpose for their product-sale and money-earning activities.
+The Girl Scout Cookie Program is well known in many communities.
+It is likely that your girls will already know a bit about it and want to get out there to start selling as soon as possible.
+However, it’s important that the girls have a clear plan and purpose for their product-sale and money-earning activities.
 One of your opportunities as a volunteer is to facilitate girl-led financial planning, which may include the following steps for the girls:

 - Set goals for money-earning activities.
 What do girls hope to accomplish through this activity?
 In addition to earning money, what skills do they hope to build?
 What leadership opportunities present themselves?